This post may contain affiliate links, from which we earn an income.

 On a regular basis, a handle or spindle on the outside of the collection chamber is turned, adding more air into the mix to promote faster composting.

 The full composting process can take months.
-Given that the average human produces around 145kg of poo a year, or 2.78kg a week, there is no composting toilet that’s large enough to cart enough poop around to make proper compost.
+Given that the average human produces 2.78kg of poo a week, around 145kg a year, the weight of a Giant Panda, there is no composting toilet that’s large enough to cart enough poop around to make proper compost!